Disposable vs Reusable Microfiber Mops: 6 Considerations for Choosing

 4. Cleaning Efficacy

 Reusable microfiber mops will have a higher initial per unit price, but the unit cost for each mop will soften and become lower the more times the mop is reused.

 The reuse of these mops is contingent on proper laundering procedures.
 If you do not use proper laundering procedures and damage the mop, it will need to be replaced before its intended useful lifetime is met.
-Mops which are not used for their maximum lifetime can end up costing a facility more in replacement costs.
+Mops that are not used for their maximum lifetime can end up costing a facility more in replacement costs.

-Disposable mops will cost you less on initial purchase, but are also a one-time use product.
+Disposable mops will cost you less on initial purchase but are also a one-time use product.

 Energy, chemicals, water, and labor used during the laundering process for reusable are not a factor with disposable mops.

 When considering disposable mops, the costs associated with the disposal of mops are lower than the costs associated with laundering a reusable mop.